Odette – Chef Julien Royer’s French Fine Dining Restaurant, 2 Michelin Stars

 My main feedback was, though my friend and I ordered the same dish, but the degree of ‘doneness’ looked apparently different.

-Chef Julian Royer’s style has become more distinctive in Odette, with an interplay of textures, balanced subtlety, with use top quality ingredients to create pieces of culinary art.
+Chef Julien Royer’s style has become more distinctive in Odette, with an interplay of textures, balanced subtlety, with use top quality ingredients to create pieces of culinary art.
 Service was top-notch, nothing was overly gimmicky – thank goodness.

 Till date, my favourite new restaurant in Singapore for 2015.